 The mounting kit is no breeze to work with, but they are far from the worse either.
 The installation manual helped a lot in this area, though we’d like RAIJINTEK to provide a more graphical tutorial about the installation process.

 The L-type screw driver is only required to install the cooler on the bracket, but do make haste to install the cooler since it is prone to slide off on its own.

 The installation took us around 15 minutes, which is not that bad considering we have to take some pictures.
 Now as for compatibility, the first PCI-E slot will be blocked at the orientation pictured above if you’re going to use the metal fan brackets.
 You can use the rubber ones included instead should you require access to your board’s first PCI-E slot.
 You can even mount the cooler in an upward position if that is your preference.
 Now memory clearance is around ~36mm but if you want to install the fan at the front, you have to get a low profile or a standard height memory kit.

-Coolers are far from the hardest components to test, but it doesn’t mean they are easy enough to deal with since there are multiple factors to take into account.
-That includes the ambient noise, ambient temperature, the enclosure used, and the test system’s configuration.
-With that said, keeping all those things in-check should be paramount to provide the readers an objective and precise result.
+Coolers are far from the hardest components to test, but it doesn’t mean they are easy enough to deal with since there are multiple factors to take into account while benchmarking.
+Factors includes the ambient noise, ambient temperature, the enclosure, and the test system’s overall configuration.

 |GRAPHICS CARD||ASUS GTX 1060 STRIX OC 6GB|

 |POWER SUPPLY||CORSAIR RM850X 850W|